jfmartinz/ResourceHub/Programming Languages/Prolog/readme.md

 ### Machine Learning

->Resources for machine learning with Prolog.
+> Resources and libraries for implementing machine learning algorithms and tasks using Prolog.

 <table>
   <tr>